localdevices/LiveORC/README.md

 # Installation
 By far the easiest way to start working with LiveORC is to use docker and the liveorc.sh bash script bundled with the code.
 To use this script you will need a bash environment.
-Under most linux environments and mac OS this is
+Under most linux environments and macOS this is
 available as is in any terminal window you may open.
 Under windows, you can use the script e.g. under git bash or in the Windows Subsystem for Linux environment (WSL).